Arvind Pandey

 Arvind Pandey is an Indian politician and member of the Bharatiya Janata Party.
 Arvind Pandey was born in Bazpur.
 Pandey is a member of the Uttarakhand Legislative Assembly from the Gadarpur Uttarakhand Assembly constituency Gadarpur constituency in Udham Singh Nagar district.

 Pandey was the member of cabinet in the state of Uttarakhand headed by chief minister Pushkar Singh Dhami.Pandey was minister for primary education and sports in government of Uttarakhand.
-A total of 12 criminal cases have been filed against Pandey.
+He was also a member of Legislative Assembly from Bajpur Assembly constituency from 2002 till 2012.